Jules-WinnfieldX/CyberDropDownloader/README.md

 --skip-coomer-ads       enabling this, will remove advertisements for other models pages from scrapes of a profile.
 --skip-hosts            doesn't allow downloads and scraping from these hosts

---allow-insecure-connections            allows insecure connections from content hosts --attempts                              number of attempts to download each file --block-sub-folders                     block sub folders from being created --disable-attempt-limit                 disables the attempt limitation --filesize-maximum-images               maximum filesize for images (in bytes) --filesize-maximum-videos               maximum filesize for videos (in bytes) --filesize-maximum-other                maximum filesize for other files (in bytes) --filesize-minimum-images               minimum filesize for images (in bytes) --filesize-minimum-videos               minimum filesize for videos (in bytes) --filesize-minimum-other                minimum filesize for other files (in bytes) --include-id                            include the ID in the download folder name --max-concurrent-threads                number of threads to download simultaneously --max-concurrent-domains                number of domains to download simultaneously --max-concurrent-albums                 number of albums to download simultaneously --max-concurrent-downloads-per-domain   number of simultaneous downloads per domain --max-filename-length                   maximum filename length --max-folder-name-length                maximum folder name length --skip-download-mark-completed          sets the scraped files as downloaded without downloading --output-errored-urls                   sets the failed urls to be output to the errored urls file --output-unsupported-urls               sets the unsupported urls to be output to the unsupported urls file --proxy                                 HTTP/HTTPS proxy used for downloading, format [protocol]://[ip]:[port] --remove-bunkr-identifier               removes the bunkr added identifier from output filenames --required-free-space                   required free space (in gigabytes) for the program to run
+--allow-insecure-connections                    allows insecure connections from content hosts --attempts                                      number of attempts to download each file --block-sub-folders                             block sub folders from being created --disable-attempt-limit                         disables the attempt limitation --filesize-maximum-images                       maximum filesize for images (in bytes) --filesize-maximum-videos                       maximum filesize for videos (in bytes) --filesize-maximum-other                        maximum filesize for other files (in bytes) --filesize-minimum-images                       minimum filesize for images (in bytes) --filesize-minimum-videos                       minimum filesize for videos (in bytes) --filesize-minimum-other                        minimum filesize for other files (in bytes) --include-id                                    include the ID in the download folder name --max-concurrent-threads                        number of threads to download simultaneously --max-concurrent-domains                        number of domains to download simultaneously --max-concurrent-albums                         number of albums to download simultaneously --max-concurrent-downloads-per-domain           number of simultaneous downloads per domain --max-filename-length                           maximum filename length --max-folder-name-length                        maximum folder name length --skip-check-for-partial-files-and-empty-dirs   skip checks for partial files and empty directories after completing --skip-download-mark-completed                  sets the scraped files as downloaded without downloading --output-errored-urls                           sets the failed urls to be output to the errored urls file --output-unsupported-urls                       sets the unsupported urls to be output to the unsupported urls file --proxy                                         HTTP/HTTPS proxy used for downloading, format [protocol]://[ip]:[port] --remove-bunkr-identifier                       removes the bunkr added identifier from output filenames --required-free-space                           required free space (in gigabytes) for the program to run

 --sort-downloads        sorts downloaded files after downloads have finished --sort-directory        folder to download files to